unik-name/help-unikname/docs/.vuepress/md-templates/3-creating-unikname-organization.md

 Once you have a coupon, all you have to do is to create the @unikname identifier!

 :::warning
-For security and confidentiality reasons, neither <uns/> nor Unikname can retrieve your @unikname identifier for you, in the event you lose it.
+For security and confidentiality reasons, neither <brand name="uns"/> nor <brand name="unikname"/> can retrieve your @unikname identifier for you, in the event you lose it.
 That is why **you must save the passphrase, associated to your @unikname identifier**.
 :::

 :::warning